 The Netro Pixie Smart Hose Faucet Timer comes in a close second on our list.
 It takes this spot because of its smart integration, rain delay system, remote watering control, and weather adaptability.

-The Netro Pixie Smart Hose Faucet Timer can be integrated with smart devices.
+Beyond that, it can be integrated with smart devices.
 You can connect it to Android 5.0+ devices, web browsers, and iOS 8.3+ devices.
-This means you can use smart AIs like Google Assistant, Alexa, and IFTTT.
+You can use smart AIs like Google Assistant, Alexa, and IFTTT.

 Remote Watering Control

 Integrating your solar-powered irrigation controller with smart devices allows you to control watering remotely manually.
-It also allows you to store irrigation data and save it on a free lifetime cloud service.
-These are features you will not get with the DIG Solar Powered Watering.
+It also allows storing and saving irrigation data on a free lifetime cloud service.
+These are features you will not get with our top choice.

-Besides integrating with smart devices, the Netro Pixie comes with a feature called Smart Watering.
-This feature adjusts your watering schedule to save water, and it works with weather data to optimize its function.
+Besides integrating with smart devices, it has a Smart Watering feature.
+This feature adjusts your watering schedule to save water and works with weather data to optimize its function.

-While the Netro Pixie does offer manual watering, the interval & frequency range does not match that of the DIG Solar.
-But the manual watering mode of the Netro Pixie comes with a less-than-60-minute delay, which helps to save charge.
+While this product does offer manual watering, the interval & frequency range does not match that of the top product.
+But then, its manual watering mode comes with a less-than-60-minute delay, which helps to save charge.

-You could rev things up in your garden by getting the Netro Whisperer alongside the Netro Pixie.
-When you connect both devices, you can monitor the temperature, sunlight, and moisture level in your garden.
+You could rev things up in your garden by getting the Netro Whisperer alongside this device.
+Connecting both devices lets you monitor your garden’s temperature, sunlight, and moisture level.

 The Netro Pixie is easy to install, it comes with a water thread that filters water, and the interface is easy to understand.
-In addition, it has an IP65 rating – so it will resist water, dust, and UV considerably.
+In addition, it has an IP65 rating – so it will considerably resist water, dust, and UV.

 Pros